 2. Even if you’re familiar with the breed, you may not know that there’s both a hairless and coated variety, as well as three different sizes.

-3. Xolos are one of the world’s oldest dog breeds, with archeological evidence of its existence dating back over 3,000 years.
+3. Xolos are one of the world’s oldest dog breeds, with archaeological evidence of their existence dating back over 3,000 years.

 4. Ancient peoples believed the breed could protect their homes from evil spirits.
 They also thought it had healing powers.
 These beliefs come from Xolos being warm to the touch, thus acting as a “hot water bottle.”

-5. If you’ve ever petted a Xolo, you know that his skin is actually a hide.
+5. If you’ve ever petted a Xolo, you know that their skin is actually a hide.
 It’s thick and resistant to injury.

-6. Because of that hide, which matures during the first year, Xolo puppies sometimes get adolescent acne or have the canine equivalent of cradle cap.
+6. Because of that hide, which matures during the first year, Xolo puppies sometimes get adolescent acne or have the canine equivalent of cradle cap (scaly patches on infant scalps).

 7. The Tijuana soccer team is named Xoloitzcuintle, with a Xolo as their mascot.
 In 2012, the team became champions of the top Mexican league and, according to the Xoloitzcuintli Club of America, this has done more to popularize the breed than the work of both the Mexican and American parent clubs combined.